sammymutahigicheru/Restaurant-Booking-Backend-System/README.md

 - DBeaver: DBeaver is free and open source universal database tool for developers and database administrators.
   (https://dbeaver.io/download/), this is optional though, you can use any other GUI for postgreSQL.

-## Settings
+## Contributing
+  I would love to hear from anyone that will like to contribute.
+  Make sure you have latest NodeJs installed locally.
   If you want set up locally you can follow these steps, you can also use `postman`(https://www.getpostman.com/downloads/) to test.
-Clone the repository, open terminal in root and do the following on terminal
+  Fork the repository, open terminal in root and do the following on terminal

    ```shell
    $ npm install